Fall Colors North Shore Minnesota

 SPECIAL EVENT>>Split Rock Lighthouse State Park Beacon lighting and anniversary of the sinking of the Edmund Fitzgerald Nov 10th. read more about this event...

 Birds Heading South: A west or north wind, or combination of, are the best winds for experiencing migration.
 Birds get stacked up along Lake Superior as the wind pushes them towards the Big Lake.
-Easier to spot species are; bald eagles, red-tailed hawks, are moving through the area.
-Over 12,000 broad-wings passed over Hawk Ridge September 15th, 2011.
+Easier to spot species are; bald eagles, red-tailed hawks, broad-winged hawks and turkey vultures as they move through the area.
+Over 5,000 broad-wings pass over Hawk Ridge on many days in mid September .
+Fall color routes

 Birds migrating along Lake Superior